A Brief History of the Library Building

 The beautiful flower beds on the front lawn were designed by Stratford resident Joan Dickson.
 They were planted and are still maintained by the Stratford Horticultural Society.
 In the 1800’s and early 1900’s, Central Public School was located on this same ground; a plaque indicating this is visible on a large rock on the lawn.

 The Stratford Public Library has a long and interesting history, both in and out of this historic Carnegie library.
 To discover more about the Library's history, read Dean Robinson's book entitled: Overdue - Stratford Library Services from 1846 - 2003.
-The book is for sale at the Stratford Public Library for the cost of $20.00.
-For information on this book or to place an order, please contact firstname.lastname@example.org For mail orders, please add $5.00 for shipping and handling.
+The book is available for free at the Stratford Public Library.
+For information on this book or to place an order, please contact email@example.com.
+For mail orders, there is a fee of $5.00 for shipping and handling.

 Or, you can always borrow a copy from the Stratford Public Library!